 Yellow-rumped Warblers flit through the canopies of coniferous trees as they forage.
 They cling to the bark surface to look for hidden insects more than many warblers do, but they also frequently sit on exposed branches and catch passing insects like a flycatcher does.
 In winter, Yellow-rumped Warblers join flocks and switch to eating berries from fruiting shrubs.
 Sometimes the flocks are enormous groups consisting entirely of Yellow-rumped Warblers.
 If another bird gets too close, Yellow-rumped Warblers indicate the infraction by holding the body horizontally, fanning the tail, and raising it to form a right angle with its body.
 When males court females, they fluff their feathers, raise their wings and the feathers of the crown, and hop from perch to perch, chipping.
 They may also make display flights in which they glide back and forth or fly slowly with exaggerated wingbeats.
 The Yellow-rumped Warbler's flight is agile and swift, and the birds often call as they change direction.

-Yellow-rumped Warblers are common and widespread, and populations are generally stable though they experienced a small decline from 1966 to 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 130 million with 58 percent spending some part of the year in the U.S., 71 percent in Canada, and 31 percent wintering in Mexico.
+Yellow-rumped Warblers are common and widespread, and populations are generally stable though they experienced a small decline from 1966 to 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 130 million with 58% spending some part of the year in the U.S., 71% in Canada, and 31% wintering in Mexico.
+They are not on the 2014 State of the Birds Watch List.
 Migrating Yellow-rumped Warblers, like many migrants, are frequently killed in collisions with radio towers, buildings, and other obstructions.

 - Dunne, P. 2006.
 Pete Dunne’s essential field guide companion.
 Houghton Mifflin, Boston.